stealth/opmsg/README.md

 and something that uniquely identifies you.
 Using **two additional** communication paths, which are unrelated to the path that you sent the key along, you have a high degree of trust.
+_Side-note: If you want to stay anonymous, do not send selfies with your persona id and dont use communication paths that can be mapped to you._

 By default `sha256` is used to hash the RSA key (more precise the **n** of the RSA public part), but you may also specify `ripemd160`